era/dcron/README.md

 The service always look 5 minutes backward in order to schedule services.
 If the service crashes for a long period, it won't try to run all the jobs from that period.

 ## API

+For the public API, look at the proto/dcron.proto `Public` service definition. `dcron-client` is a client of that gRPC.
+The `Internal` service is used for the communication between Leader and followers.

 ### Communication between client and server
 #### API: CREATE JOB